 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Express Makalu base camp trek cost we offer Tourist Standard accommodation at our home stay located near by Thamel, Kathmandu and of course the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) so let us know.
+Express Makalu base camp trek cost we offer Tourist Standard accommodation in Thamel, Kathmandu.
+But of course the trip price will vary according to group size.
+For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.